Frequently asked questions about Medical Assistance & Diabetic Alert Dogs

 These dogs can be used in many situations and with all types of people, male, female, young and old.
 They are most valuable in situations where the diabetic is actively managing their blood sugar, with an insulin injections or a pump.
 These types of clients have more lows than persons using oral medications and they have the lows frequently.
 The dog is able to assist them in these situations.
 A diabetic that does not have frequent low blood sugar would not need a dog for this purpose.
 In the case of children, the dogs assist the parents in providing night time alert coverage.
 The parents must test multiple times during the night, and the dogs support the oversight beyond that testing.
 In the case of a new college student, away from home, the dog provides the support that parents previously did, to make sure that the student tests when low, day and night.

 How has D4D developed its knowledge about Diabetic Alert Dogs?
 How many dogs have you already trained?

 Please see “About Us” to learn more about D4D.
 It is the seminal organization to research and train dogs for diabetic alert purposes and its staff and volunteers have significant experience in diabetes, all types of dog training and scientific research.
-We have trained over 120 dogs to recognize the scent, and we have approximately 80 dogs currently with diabetic clients and in training.
-Our knowledge and understanding comes from the varied experiments, experience, successes and failures that we have had in working on diabetic alerting with dogs over the last 13 years, since Mark Ruefenacht started this effort in 1999.
+We have trained hundreds of dogs to recognize the scent, and we have over 100 dogs currently with diabetic clients and in training.
+Our knowledge and understanding comes from the varied experiments, experience, successes and failures that we have had in working on diabetic alerting with dogs, since Mark Ruefenacht began this effort in 1999.

 What type of feedback do you get from people who are paired with trained dogs?